-Crowds shouted ‘get them out’ amid violence near asylum seeker hotel, court told
+Crowds shouted ‘Get them out’ amid violence near asylum seeker hotel, court told

 Violence broke out outside the Suites Hotel in Knowsley, Merseyside, on Friday February 10 last year after police were informed the English Defence League was planning to attend, Liverpool Crown Court heard on Tuesday.

-Detective Constable David Williams told the jury members of a right-wing and a left-wing group attended outside the hotel, which was providing temporary accommodation for asylum seekers, and at about 7pm a large group of people arrived at the scene on foot.
+Detective Constable David Williams told the jury that members of a right-wing and a left-wing group gathered outside the hotel, which was providing temporary accommodation for asylum seekers, and at about 7pm a large group of people arrived at the scene on foot.

 He said: “At that time it seemed that tensions changed somewhat.”